dbarbosapn/Stella/README.md

 Stella is a simple customer management for small businesses.
 The idea came from the necessity by a specific store to manage its customers in a simple way, giving up on the hundreds of papers and archives that were at the store.

+It is currently available in English and Portuguese.

 ## How to use?

 To start using Stella, you may request me a free token, to insert in the authentication window.